-The remaining 4 million cubic yards is primarily good quality sand from the Delaware Bay, half of which is being dredged and placed for initial construction of the Corps' coastal storm damage reduction project (dune and beach nourishment) at Broadkill Beach, Del.
-The rest will be placed at one of the federal upland CDFs (Artificial Island) under a future contract.
+The Delaware Bay accounted for the remaining 4 million cubic yards, almost half of which was good quality sand that was dredged and placed for initial construction of the Corps' coastal storm risk management project (dune and beach nourishment) at Broadkill Beach, Del.
+The remainder was placed at the southernmost CDF (Artificial Island).